leostereo/giver_task/README.md

 ```
 # Platform Usage
 ## Access to /admin for admin user
-login as admin@mail.com
+login as admin@mail.com with password `password`
 ## or for regular user:
-Access to /
+Access to / , no login requiered.